Parsa-Sedigh/neetcode-system-design-beginner/pamphlets/pamphlet.md

 Object storage is optimized to store a large amount of objects in a flat way(so no hierarchy) so that we can immediately find objects that we have stored, sorta like a hash map where every object has a unique key so that gives us a quick way of accessing that file.

-Also we can't have duplicates in hash maps and that's another similarity with blob storage and object storage.
+Also, we can't have duplicates in hash maps and that's another similarity with blob storage and object storage.

 In object storage, we need a globally unique names, it's not enough to have a unique name in your s3 instances, but if you have a name conflict with anybody else who's using that object storage(like s3) that doesn't work either, it should be global in whole s3.